cuboulder-MSD/digColl_olsenChubbuck/README.md

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.

-Common names seen in the collection include:
+Common names seen in the collection include: [Wheat, Joe Ben](http://id.loc.gov/authorities/names/n86818999)

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.

-Type terms used in this collection include:
+Type terms used in this collection include: [Still image](http://id.loc.gov/vocabulary/resourceTypes/img) ; [Text](http://id.loc.gov/vocabulary/resourceTypes/txt)

 ### Genre
 A term or terms that designate a category characterizing a particular style, form, or content.

-Genre terms used in the collection include:
+Genre terms used in the collection include: [Field notes](https://vocab.getty.edu/aat/300027201) ; [Photographs](http://id.loc.gov/authorities/genreForms/gf2017027249)

 ### Place Created
 Location of work creation or publication city.